joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 ### Freesewing tile

+Freesewing data handles the conversion of SVG patterns into tiled PDFs.
-Freesewing data depends on freesewing tile.
+For this, it depends on freesewing tile.
 Change to the `git` folder in your home directory and clone the tile repo:

 ```sh
 git clone git@github.com:freesewing/tile.git